justinjest/python-essentials/lessons/01IntroToPython.md

 **View the video here:** [LINK TBD]

+### Check for Understanding

+**Question**: What is the primary purpose of using `print` statements in debugging?

+  * A) To find and correct errors in variable values and program flow
+  * B) To slow down the program
+  * C) To remove errors automatically
+  * D) To show only the final output

+**Answer**: A) To find and correct errors in variable values and program flow

 ---
-This content was created by Janet Zulu, Reid Russom, and CTD volunteers and partially based on material from [Full Stack Python](https://www.fullstackpython.com/) and the [Python tutorial](https://docs.python.org/3/tutorial/index.html).
-Initially accessed October 30, 2024, licensed Python Software Foundation License Version 2.
-To submit feedback, please fill out the [CTD Curriculum Feedback Form](https://airtable.com/apphJi94mO4Uc7a3k/pagD3WQmswgXJvgx3/form).
+This content was created by Janet Zulu, Reid Russom, and CTD volunteers.
+To submit feedback, please fill out the [CTD Curriculum Feedback Form (https://airtable.com/apphJi94mO4Uc7a3k/pagD3WQmswgXJvgx3/form).